 According to the San Bernardino County Community Indicators Report 2014 the City of San Bernardino has 78%, proportion of high school graduates the second lowest among regions compared and falls below state and national averages (82% and 86%, respectively).

 This indicator presents the results of the California Academic Performance Index (API), which summarizes progress toward achievement of academic improvement targets for K-12 public schools and districts, and the California Standards Test in English-Language Arts (ELA) and mathematics, which reports the proportion of students testing proficient or better.

 How is San Bernardino County Doing?
 Similar to trends seen statewide, API results slipped in 2013: • 43% of San Bernardino County public schools showed API improvement, compared to 64% in 2012. • 59% of San Bernardino County schools met or exceeded their API growth targets, compared to 71% in 2012. • And the proportion of schools that had an API at or above the state target of 800 slipped in 2013, falling to 39% of schools, compared to 43% in 2012.
 However, this proportion is above the 38% of schools with scores over 800 in 2011 and 36% in 2010.2 • Overall, the number of school districts achieving the statewide target API score fell slightly, with 10 out of 33 districts achieving scores of 800 or better, down from 12 in 2012.

-The goal now is to implement this program in high schools throughout the San Bernardino City School District.
+The goal now is to implement this program in middle and high schools throughout the San Bernardino County.